Kiruthiha13/sql-ecommerce-datawarehouse-project/README.md

 4. Quality Metrics: Delivery performance, review scores, and return reasons

 🧑‍💻 About Me

 Hi there!
-I’m Kiruthiha — an IT professional with a strong focus on data engineering and analytics.
-This project is a demonstration of my skills in transforming raw data into clear, business-ready datasets that drive insights, decision-making, and impact.
+I'm Kiruthiha.
+I’m an IT professional working extensively with data to drive insights, support decision-making, and improve business outcomes.
+I’m passionate about turning raw data into meaningful stories through analysis and visualization.

 Let’s connect and discuss how data can power better business outcomes! 🚀